Market researchers collect and analyse data and information to help their clients make informed political, social and economic decisions

 Work experience

-Pre-entry experience in areas such as research, statistical data analysis and interview techniques will be helpful.
+Pre-entry experience in areas such as research, statistical data analysis and interview techniques is helpful.
+You can get relevant work experience through work placements or an internship.

 Find out more about the different kinds of work experience and internships that are available.